What is cultivated meat?

 Cell types have specific pros and cons

-As described previously, there are many cell types that can be used as starting inputs for cultivated meat production.
-However, more research is needed to determine which cells will be best suited for large-scale manufacturing or the creation of specific product types.
-Intrinsic cell characteristics, such as suitability for suspension growth, doubling times, growth rates, metabolism, differentiation capacity, and genomic stability can vary between cell type and species.
+As described previously, many cell types can be used as starting inputs for cultivated meat production.
+However, more research is needed to determine which cells are best suited for large-scale manufacturing or creating specific product types.
+Intrinsic cell characteristics, such as suitability for suspension growth, doubling times, growth rates, metabolism, differentiation capacity, and genomic stability, can vary between cell types and species.

 Engineering cells can inform research and development

 Cell engineering can accelerate the development of cell lines suitable for cultivated meat.
-Engineering cell lines can dramatically improve the efficiency or productivity of the production process, or even influence end product attributes such as nutrition
+It can also dramatically improve the efficiency or productivity of the production process or even influence end product attributes such as nutrition

-Cell line engineering can take place in the form of adaptation or genetic engineering.
+Cell line engineering can take place through adaptation or genetic engineering.
 Adaptation involves the serial subculture of a cell line in varying conditions along with selection over time.
 This process yields a cell line adapted to a new set of conditions or exhibiting a new trait.
 Common forms of adaptation include adaptation to serum-free medium, reduced requirements for growth factors, or suspension growth.

-Genetic engineering entails permanent changes by either removing, rearranging, or introducing DNA.
-While some cultivated meat companies have stated they do not plan to use genetic engineering, several others have filed patents describing various engineering approaches.
-Ultimately, the extent of genetic engineering and types of modifications incorporated into final products will be dependent on the regulatory approval process for engineered products, as well as consumer perceptions in different regions.
+Genetic engineering entails permanent changes by removing, rearranging, or introducing DNA.
+A 2023 survey found that nearly half of cultivated meat companies are exploring genetic engineering for either R&D or commercial use, and several patents describing various engineering approaches have been filed.
+Ultimately, the extent of genetic engineering and types of modifications incorporated into final products will depend on the regulatory approval process for engineered products and consumer perceptions in different regions.

 What comes next for cell lines